chupacobres/New-York-Times-Scrape/README.md

 # New-York-Times-Scrape
- New-York-Times-Scrape is an app that scrapes articles from the NYT, saves them and allows the user to take notes about the articles
+ New-York-Times-Scrape is an app that scrapes articles from the NYT using cheerio npm and request npm, allowing the user to save articles and add notes to them.